kevmtbui/Growfolio/README.md

 ## Important Notes

-- Growfolio is for educational purposes
+- GrowFolio is for educational purposes
 - Always do your own research before making investment decisions
 - Past performance doesn't guarantee future results
 - Consult with a financial advisor for professional advice